Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/tree-map/properties.md

 ## Properties

-See [Common Control Properties](../../common-control-properties.md), in addition to the control specific <span style="FONT-WEIGHT: normal">properties below.
+See [Common Control Properties](../../common-control-properties.md), in addition to the control specific properties below.

 **General**